 - Another successful client was, for years, stuck in an unhappy and bullying relationship.
 Because she’d become adept at denying her real self to please her partner, she was amazed at the ease with which some women could negotiate with their relationship partners for outcomes they wanted.
 She decided to learn the assertiveness and conflict management skills she felt she lacked.
 And it worked!
 It turned her relationship around.
 It got her partner’s attention, reintroduced the passion and intimacy she had been denying she wanted, and in the process she gained a capacity for self-acceptance and self-esteem she didn’t know she was capable of achieving.

-So whenever you find yourself looking for a quick-fix cure, wanting to change your partner, feeling sorry for yourself or jealous of someone else because she or he has the type of relationship you want, slow down, take a deep breath, relax, and ask yourself: What’s one thing I need to face, address, or improve to feel successful in my own eyes?
+So whenever you find yourself looking for a quick-fix cure (there are none), wanting to change your partner, feeling sorry for yourself or jealous of someone else because she or he has the type of relationship you want, slow down, take a deep breath, relax, and ask yourself: What’s one thing I need to face, address, or improve to feel successful in my own eyes?
+Then understand that 40 years of research has created a scientific method to cultivate successful relationships.

 If you do that, I can promise three things: